| Navy | The US Navy |

 30 Dec 1941

 After repairs USS Stingray (Lt.Cdr.
 Raymond J. Moore) left Manila for her second war patrol.
 She was ordered to patrol off Hainan.
-Later she is ordered to shift her patrol area to the Davao Gulf.
+Later she was ordered to shift her patrol area to the Davao Gulf.

 10 Jan 1942